networknext/next/README.md

 # Unreal Engine 4 Plugin

-## Welcome to Network Next!

-[Network Next](https://networknext.com) is a marketplace for premium network transit.

-It's used by multiplayer games to get better network performance for their players.

-For example, Network Next is used by [Rocket League](https://rocketleague.com) and we accelerate millions of sessions per-day.

-## Installation

 This repository contains the UE4 plugin for Network Next.

 It's designed to work with Unreal Engine version 4.16 and 4.22